ekzhu/go-set-similarity-search/README.md

     querySet := dict.Transform([]string{"a", "c", "d"})
     // Query the search index.
     searchResults := searchIndex.Query(querySet)
-    // The results contain the indexes of sets to the original
-    // rawSets and sets slices.
     for _, result := range searchResults {
-        fmt.Println(result)
+        // X is the index to the original rawSets and sets slices. fmt.Println(result.X, result.Similarity)
     }
 }
 ```